 On February 16, 2023, the Company completed its IPO of 1,297,318 units (each, a "Unit," collectively, the "Units") at a price of \$6.50 per unit for a total of approximately \$8.4 million of gross proceeds to the Company.
 Each Unit consists of one share of the Company's common stock, one tradeable warrant (each, a "Tradeable Warrant," collectively, the "Tradeable Warrants") to purchase one share of common stock at an exercise price of \$7.80 per share, and one non-tradeable warrant (each, a "Non-tradeable Warrant," collectively, the "Non-tradeable Warrants"; together with the Tradeable Warrants, each, a "Warrant," collectively, the "Warrants") to purchase one share of the Company's common stock at an exercise price of \$8.125.
-The IPO closed on February 16, 2023.
+In connection with the IPO, the Company also completed a 1-for-7 reverse stock split of our common stock.

 In connection with the IPO, a SAFE and convertible loan agreement held by a related party converted into 55,787 shares of post reverse split common stock.
-Additionally, all outstanding convertible bridge notes and accrued interest through November 30, 2022 were converted into 276,289 shares of common stock and 276,289 warrants to purchase common stock (post reverse stock split) were issued to the Convertible Bridge Note holders at conversion.
+Additionally, all outstanding convertible bridge notes and accrued interest through November 30, 2022 were converted into 276,289 shares of common stock and 276,289 warrants to purchase common stock were issued to the Convertible Bridge Note holders at conversion.
 The convertible bridge note conversions and the warrant exercise pricing was determined using a \$25 million dollar company valuation immediately before the IPO.

-Between April 5 and April 13, 2023, the holders of warrants exercised 436,533 (post reverse stock split) warrants for common stock at various exercise prices and the Company received proceeds of approximately \$1,495,000.
+Between April 5 and April 13, 2023, the holders of warrants exercised 436,533 warrants for common stock at various exercise prices and the Company received proceeds of approximately \$1,495,000.

-In the absence of significant revenues in 2023, management believes the Company's capital resources are sufficient to fund planned operations for approximately 12 months from the date of this filing.
+In the absence of significant revenues in 2023, management believes the Company's capital resources are sufficient to fund planned operations for approximately 9 months from the date of this filing.